 In accordance with the program, the CFC revenue must be used to pay allowable costs for approved capital projects and operations.
-The Airport Authority is utilizing CFC revenue for the development and operation of a consolidated rental car facility.
-The primary objectives of this project are to reduce vehicle traffic volume on terminal curb front and Harbor Drive, provide a long-term rental car facility and site for airport passengers and rental car concessionaires, and implement a common use bussing system.
+The Airport Authority is utilizing CFC revenue for the development related debt requirements and operation of the consolidated rental car facility.
+The primary objectives of the project were to reduce vehicle traffic volume on terminal curb front and Harbor Drive, provide a long-term rental car facility and site for airport passengers and rental car concessionaires, and implement a common use bussing system.